robocorp/robocorp/workitems/docs/guides/02-local-development.md

 some configuration.

-To enable the development mode for the library, you should set the environment variable `RC_WORKITEM_ADAPTER` with the value `FileAdapter`.
-This tells the library to use local files for simulating input and output queues for work items, in the form of JSON files.
+To enable the development mode for the library, you should set the environment variable `RC_WORKITEM_ADAPTER`.
+The value can be a fully qualified class name or one of the built-in aliases:

+- `file` (default) – local JSON files for simulating queues (accepts `FileAdapter` for backwards compatibility).
+- `sqlite` – SQLite-backed queue.
+Provide `RC_WORKITEM_DB_PATH` and optional
+    `RC_WORKITEM_QUEUE_NAME`.
+No extra dependencies required.
+- `redis` – Redis-backed queue.
+Install with `pip install "robocorp-workitems[redis]"` and set Redis connection variables such as `REDIS_HOST`.
+- `docdb` – MongoDB/DocumentDB-backed queue.
+Install with
+    `pip install "robocorp-workitems[docdb]"` and set the relevant `DOCDB_*` environment variables.

-The environment variables `RC_WORKITEM_INPUT_PATH` and `RC_WORKITEM_OUTPUT_PATH`
-should also be set, and should contain the paths to the input and output JSON files.
+The `file` adapter continues to rely on JSON files.
+When using it, set the environment variables `RC_WORKITEM_INPUT_PATH` and `RC_WORKITEM_OUTPUT_PATH`, which should contain the paths to the input and output JSON files.
 The output file will be created by the library, but the input file should be created manually.

 An example of an input file with one work item: